-- E 2.6 Housing and equipment must be designed so that hens can be clearly seen during inspection. - E 2.7 Provision must be made to ensure claw wear; if the substrate beneath the litter does not do this adequately, abrasive strips must be made available. - E 2.8 Birds must not have access to the droppings pit.
+- E 2.6 Housing and equipment must be designed so that hens can be clearly seen during inspection. - E 2.7 Provision must be made to ensure claw wear; if the substrate beneath the litter does not do this adequately, abrasive strips must be made available. - E 2.8 REVISED Birds must not have access to: - a) the droppings pit and - b) any manure belts present.